AkisThUni/IonUni_minecraft_mod/README.md

 - Special thanks to KaupenJoe for having the probably only coherent (as the time of writing this) tutorials available on 1.21.x modding.

+## Lisence
+This work is licensed under CC BY-NC 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/